Peercoin Price Tops $0.25 on Top Exchanges (PPC)

 Peercoin Coin Trading

-Peercoin can be bought or sold on these cryptocurrency exchanges: .
-It is usually not currently possible to buy alternative cryptocurrencies such as Peercoin directly using US dollars.
-Investors seeking to acquire Peercoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Peercoin using one of the aforementioned exchanges.
+Peercoin can be purchased on these cryptocurrency exchanges: .
+It is usually not possible to purchase alternative cryptocurrencies such as Peercoin directly using US dollars.
+Investors seeking to acquire Peercoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Peercoin using one of the exchanges listed above.

 Receive News & Updates for Peercoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Peercoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.